eclipse-ibeji/freyja/provider_proxies/grpc/v1/README.md

 This proxy supports the following configuration settings:

-- `consumer_address`: The address for the proxy's consumer
+- `consumer_address`: The address for the proxy's consumer.
+The proxy's GRPC server will be hosted on this address.
+- `advertised_consumer_address`: (Optional) The advertised address for the proxy's consumer.
+This is the address that will be reported as the callback address to providers, enabling scenarios where the providers should use a different address from the actual hosting address.
+If not specified, this proxy will default to using the consumer address.

 This adapter supports [config overrides](../../../docs/config-overrides.md).
 The override filename is `grpc_proxy_config.json`, and the default config is located at `res/grpc_proxy_config.default.json`.